CodingBobby/codingbobby.github.io/uses.md

 Very nice sounding open pair if powered adequately ($$100\,\Omega$$ impedance); ear cushions got a new custom padding because the original crumbled and was very uncomfy to wear for extended listening sessions.

 - **ancient *Dual CV 61 W* amplifier:**
-This beautiful piece of equipment with a slick white finish is almost 50 years old but works like new after replacing a few caps; produces a wonderfully rich soundstage together with the *B&O*'s.
+This beautiful piece of equipment with a slick white finish is almost 50 years old but works like new after replacing a few caps; produces a wonderfully rich soundstage together with the *B&O*s.

 - ***Hartig & Helling MX550* audio mixer:**
 I'm routing all the audio sources through this and have the *Dual* amp connected to the output; PC is permanently connected, phone and laptop get a loose 3.5 mm jack, my turntable (also a *Dual*) and the CD player (from *Sansui*) get their own channels; my computers and the phone are set to 80% volume when connected, this allows haptical volume regulation on the *H&H* while eliminating distortions.